-When a paid holiday falls on a regular employee's day of rest, the employee shall be entitled to a day off with pay in lieu of the holiday.
+When a paid holiday falls on an eligible regular employee's day of rest, the employee shall be entitled to a day off with pay in lieu of the holiday.

-If a regular employee is called in to work on the day designated as the lieu day pursuant to the above, they shall be compensated at time and one-half for all hours worked.
+If an eligible regular employee is called in to work on the day designated as the lieu day pursuant to the above, they shall be compensated at time and one-half for all hours worked.